Winter's Orbit: Publication history

 The work was originally published in 2017 under the title Course of Honor on the fan website Archive of Our Own.
-Course of Honor was not fanfiction, but adhered to certain genre conventions which remain present in Winter's Orbit.
+Course of Honor was not fan fiction, but adhered to certain genre conventions which remain present in Winter's Orbit.
 The novel was later acquired by Tor Books and further developed before being traditionally published.

 Reception

 The novel received positive critical reviews.
-Author Amal El-Mohtar, writing for the New York Times, praised the development of Jainan's and Kiem's relationship, calling it "a powerfully simple pleasure".
+Author Amal El-Mohtar, writing for The New York Times, praised the development of Jainan's and Kiem's relationship, calling it "a powerfully simple pleasure".
 Writing for Locus, reviewer Liz Bourke praised the novel, calling it "a promising debut... well-paced and deftly written".
 The novel also received praise for its positive portrayal of queer romance and its exploration of gender roles.
 Publishers Weekly gave the novel a positive review, comparing it to the works of Lois McMaster Bujold.
 The review wrote that Maxwell "elegantly combines clan politics, galactic power struggles, and marriage dynamics" despite a "soapy conclusion".
 A reviewer for NPR found the romance to be promising, while feeling that the space opera elements of the story were underdeveloped.